profgavinbrown/profgavinbrown.github.io/_pages/nojargon.md

 I've done this with several topics, focusing on feature selection and ensemble learning.
 As the Nobel Prize winner Sir William Henry Bragg once said...

-> "The important thing in science is not so much to obtain new facts as to discover new ways of thinking about them."
+> "The important thing in science is not so much to obtain new facts, as to discover new ways of thinking about them."

 Feature Selection.
 What's that?
 -----